Toma Verde Tomatillo

 60 days to harvest Indeterminate Physalis philadelphica

-Organic Toma Verde Tomatillos are so abundant, so disease-resistant, so delicious!
+Toma Verde Tomatillos are so abundant, so disease-resistant, so delicious!
 Every year we think we put enough salsa verde in the freezer to enjoy over the winter; every year we wish we wish we had more.

 We’ve been saving our tomatillos for nearly a decade, selecting for early maturity as well as sheer abundance, never tiring of salsa verde in a thousand variations.
 There are so many ways to play with the flavors: Raw or roasted, coarsely chopped or pureed, with garlic and cumin, shallots and cilantro, grilled on kabobs or stuffed in roast chicken.
 Have fun, let us know what you discover and don’t forget to trellis early and often!

-2 reviews for Organic Toma Verde Tomatillo
+2 reviews for Toma Verde Tomatillo

 1. Joan Murray (verified owner)